March 10, 2024Beauty & Wellness

 • Protective packaging that resists moisture and shelf wear.

-4) At‑Home Devices and Hybrid Journeys
+4) At-Home Devices and Follow-Up Care

 Clients increasingly blend professional treatments with at‑home devices and routines.
 Clinics that standardize disposables and retail assortments can guide safe usage and maintain outcomes between visits.
 Room‑ready packs, clear post‑care instructions, and labeled take‑home kits strengthen results and loyalty.